ADA Infrastructure Program

 One of the California Department of Transportation's (Caltrans) goals is System Performance: "Utilize leadership, collaboration and strategic partnerships to develop an integrated transportation system that provides reliable and accessible mobility for travelers.“ In support of this goal, Caltrans created the ADA Infrastructure Program.

-The objective of the ADA Infrastructure Program is to ensure that Caltrans' facilities are made accessible to persons with disabilities
+The objective of the ADA Infrastructure Program is to ensure that Caltrans' facilities and services are made accessible to persons with disabilities

 Report Access Barrier or Grievance

-To report an access barrier such as a missing curb ramp, a sidewalk that is too narrow for wheelchairs to pass, a lack of detectable warnings for vision impaired individuals, inaccessible pedestrian push buttons at traffic signals, etc., that are on the State Highway System infrastructure contact us at (866) 810-6346 or submit a grievance online:
+To report an access barrier such as a non-compliant transit service or facility; or missing curb ramps, sidewalks that are too narrow for wheelchairs to pass, a lack of detectable warnings for vision impaired individuals, inaccessible pedestrian push buttons at traffic signals, etc., that are on the State Highway System, contact us at (866) 810-6346 or submit a grievance online:

 Caltrans ensures that no person with disabilities in the state of California is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination in Caltrans programs, policies, activities, and services.
 Caltrans is committed to working with its partners to identify and address issues with pedestrian accessibility in its infrastructure.